 - Further information

 This Guide was produced to coincide with the special Green Drinks evening on Electric Cars, at the Star Inn in Steyning, on 28th June 2017.
-We had an impressive, (if not unprecedented!) eight vehicles on display – from a Twizy to a Tesla!
+We had an impressive eight vehicles on display – from a Twizy to a Tesla!
 Here’s a link to some photos of the event on Facebook.

 Types of electric cars